 Was this post helpful for you?
 Is so, please scroll to the top and share my pretty picture at the top and help me spread the word.

-Can you no longer keep up with your cleaning business and need to hire your first employee?
+Are you struggling to keep up with your cleaning business and need to hire your first employee?
 Continue reading to learn what you need to hire employees for your cleaning business.

 Hiring your first employee for your cleaning service can be scary and exciting.
 Usually when hiring your first employee it means your business is growing, you have created a service that clients trust and want.